 Visit the only museum in the United States dedicated to contemporary Latin American art.
 The Museum of Latin American Art (MOLAA) has an outstanding collection of modern paintings and a permanent collection of sculptures displayed in the museum's courtyard garden.

-Every beach town has a main drag and in Long Beach, that's Second Street in Belmont Shore, lined with sidewalk cafes, restaurants, and small boutiques overlooking the beach.
+Every beach town has a main drag, and in Long Beach, that's Second Street in Belmont Shore.
+This vibrant stretch is lined with sidewalk cafes, restaurants, and small boutiques overlooking the beach.

 Belmont Shore hosts a number of events throughout the year including a chocolate festival, a sidewalk chalk art festival, a pre-Grand Prix event, the Haute Dog Howl'oween Pet Parade, and a Christmas Parade.